cyberjack256/LogScale/LQL/sytax.md

 ### Splunk SPL
 - Not commonly used.
 When they are used, it's typically in the context of advanced statistical commands or macros.

-## General Syntax

-### LogScale
-- More similar to traditional programming languages, with a focus on expressions and functions.

-### Splunk SPL
-- Based on a pipeline model where each command or function operates on the results of the previous command or function.
-This is represented by the pipe character `|`.